All photographs are copyright of Colin Dilcock.

 I enjoy most forms of photography and welcome new challenges.
 Having honed my skills in the slide period, with the need to get the image right in camera, I still try to do this with digital, to end up with only minor adjustments in post processing.

 I particularly like wildlife and conservation, travel, environmental portraits, architecture and sport photography.
 Over the last six years I have been the official photographer for Helmsley Walled Garden, which has led to many images being published in newspaper, magazines, publicity materials and through social media.

-The Laburnum Arch at the Helmsley Walled Garden is normally at its best in late May with its intense yellow flowers attracting many visitors to the Garden.
-It was sad that this year due to Covid-19 visitors didn’t get a chance to see it for themselves.
+The Laburnum Arch at the Helmsley Walled Garden is normally at it’s best in late May with it’s intense yellow flowers attracting many visitors to the Garden.
+The tunnel it forms provides a view through to the garden fountain and Helmsley Castle.

 Some of the first spring colour is the tulips, planted in the grass at Helmsley Walled Garden, with the Orchid House in the backdrop.
 There is currently an appeal by the charity to raise money for the maintenance and improvement to the Orchid House.